-74 D.25-10-033 at 16-18.
+7477 [See](#) D.25-10-033 at 16-18.

-- Metrics to evaluate the effectiveness of the partnership. - Considerations for long-term program and CBO needs. - Safeguards to protect the investment placed with the CBOs to ensure accountability of public funds.
+- Guidance and resources for a CBO to stand up and operate a California Connect assistance program. - A compensation model taking into account the type and volume of work based on the potential trusted partner proposal in Lifeline and the CBO compensation program in CARE. - Metrics to evaluate the effectiveness of the partnership. - Considerations for long-term program and CBO needs. - Safeguards to protect the investment placed with the CBOs to ensure accountability of public funds.

+The Communications Division should develop a proposal for a compensation structure in consultation with stakeholders to be considered through a resolution.
 Any final compensation structure approved for California Connect shall align with existing and approved compensation structures for similar Commission authorized assistance programs where it makes sense, such as CARE and Lifeline.